outl1ne/create-frontend/readme.md

   will be [transformed](https://webpack.js.org/plugins/define-plugin/) to `true`
 * `npm run dev` - Start a webpack server for development

+You can also pass some environment specific variables to the scripts:

+* `npm run dev -- --webpackPort=8000` - Starts the dev server at a custom port
+* `npm run dev -- --webpackDomain=localhost` - Starts the dev server at a custom domain
+* `npm run dev -- --protocol=https` - Starts the dev server at a custom protocol

 ### Configuration

 You can configure the build process with the `od-frontend` property in your